liveeduprojects/liveeduprojects/Published/Premium Projects/How to create a Multiplayer Space Game in C/article.md

 *   <span style="font-weight: 400;">Closing Celebration & What Is Next</span>

 <span style="font-weight: 400;">The project can be a great learning experience for those who want to improve their game development skills.
 Game development is a big market and is growing rapidly with every year.
 With increased demand, there is no reason not to become a game developer.
 Start now!</span>

-<span style="font-weight: 400;">To watch and learn, you need a LiveEdu Pro subscription.
-With just the subscription, you will not only be able to learn from this tutorial but also get access to other Premium Project Tutorials.</span>